Close×

 Restaurants, bars, and taxis

-For all our trips, tips are included in the group meals included in your package; however, wine service is at your discretion.
+On all our tours, gratuities are included in the group meals covered by your package; however, wine service is at your discretion.

 In restaurants, bars, and taxis, each destination has its own customs and practices regarding tipping.
-Ask your guide at your destination for more information.
+Ask your guide for advice once you arrive.

-Tips for guides and, if applicable, drivers are not included in the price of the packages.
-Although the amount of the tip is left to the discretion of the traveler, it is customary to leave one.
-Generally, $5 to $10 per day, per person, is paid to the Vélo Québec Voyages guide, who performs all the tasks involved in running the trip: transporting luggage from one hotel to another, providing mechanical and medical support, planning the itinerary, booking hotels, planning meals, etc.
+Guides and Driver Tips for the guides and, if applicable, the driver are not included in the package price.
+Although the amount of the tip is left to the traveler’s discretion, it is customary to leave one.
+Generally, $5 to $10 per day, per person, is given to the Vélo Québec Voyages guide, who handles all aspects of the trip: transporting luggage from one hotel to another, providing support (mechanical and medical), managing the itinerary, arranging accommodations, planning meals, etc.

-For trips that also include a local guide and a driver for bus transfers within the itinerary, it is recommended that you divide the tip among the various service providers.
+For trips that also include a local guide and a driver for bus transfers along the route, it is recommended that you divide the tip among the various staff members.

 Health

-You will find information about your destination and the necessary health precautions on the websites listed below.
-If vaccinations are required, a travel health clinic will advise you on this matter.
+You can find information about your destination and the necessary health precautions on the websites listed below.
+If any vaccinations are required, a travel health clinic can advise you on this matter.

 Phone

-If you plan to make several local phone calls during your stay, it would be a good idea to purchase a calling card.
-Please note that calls made from your hotel room can be very expensive.
+If you plan to make several local phone calls during your stay, it would be a good idea to buy a calling card.
+Be careful: calls made from your hotel room can be very expensive.

-If you wish to bring your cell phone with you, ask your provider about the different plans available or consider purchasing a local SIM card in the country you are traveling to.
+If you plan to bring your cell phone with you, check with your service provider about the different plans available, or consider purchasing a local SIM card in the country you’re visiting.

 Electricity

-In general, most European destinations use 220 volts of electrical power.
-In Cuba, the electrical voltage is usually 110 volts, sometimes 220 volts.
+Generally speaking, most European destinations use a voltage of 220 volts.
+In Cuba, the voltage is usually 110 volts, though it can sometimes be 220 volts.

-The electrical voltage used in Canada is 120 volts, so standard Canadian plugs are not compatible.
-To protect your electrical appliances, remember to bring an adapter and a converter.
+Since the electrical voltage in Canada is 120 volts, standard Canadian plugs are not compatible.
+To protect your electrical devices, be sure to bring an adapter and a converter.

 Visit this website tofind out the electrical voltage in most countries.